competencytestlvl/webdriver_auto_update/README.md

 pip install webdriver-auto-update
 ```

 ## Example
 ```
 # webdriver_auto_update.py
 from webdriver_auto_update import check_driver

-## Make sure to pass in the folder used for storing/downloading chromedriver
+## Make sure to pass in the folder used for storing/downloading chromedriver executable
-check_driver('folder/path/of/your/chromedriver')
+check_driver('directory/to/store/chromedriver')
 ```

 ## Note
 - The objective of this program is to reduce redundancy of searching and downloading the updated version of chrome driver to the OpenSource community.